Japan's finance minister in Myanmar with development pledges

 Thein Sein told Aso his government was delighted a "long-standing and sincere friend of Myanmar" has taken key posts in the cabinet.

-Aso reaffirmed Japan's intention to waive part of the 500 billion yen (3.54 billion pounds) Myanmar owes it in debt.
+Aso reaffirmed Japan's intention to waive part of the 500 billion yen ($5.74 billion) Myanmar owes it in debt.

 About 300 billion yen would be waived in two stages in 2013 while a consortium of private Japanese banks led by Mitsubishi UFJ Financial Group was working on a bridging loan for the remaining 200 billion, sources familiar with the matter said.